JamesLydon/SlidingBrickPuzzleSolver/README.md

 3-infinity = obstacle blocks

 This implementation requires the installation of Python3.
 Specifically, Python 3.7 was used in writing this software.
 Python 2 is not compatible with this program.
-Not every version of Python 3 was tested but the program has been tested in Python 3.6 (which tux has installed as python3) and Python 3.7
+Not every version of Python 3 was tested but the program has been tested in Python 3.6 and Python 3.7
 Python 3 can be downloaded from this web URL: https://www.python.org/downloads/release/